ExQDev/TestNUKEModule/README.md

 ## Develop

-For more information look the [testnukemodule.h](testnukemodule.h), it has to be good commented.
+For more information look the [testnukeemodule.h](testnukeemodule.h), it has to be good commented.